-The experimental results on AffectNet, as shown in Table 7, indicate that our late fusion and mean fusion strategies effectively improved performance.
+The experimental results on AffectNet, as shown in Tab.
+7, indicate that our late fusion and mean fusion strategies effectively improved performance.
 Surprisingly, the performance of the 3D representation alone is already very close to that of our reproduced CAGE.
 Our mean fusion achieved an MSE of 0.0956 and an RMSE of 0.392, while our weighted fusion achieved an MAE of 0.2316 and a CCC of 0.7901.
 The weight for the 3D representation was set at 0.4.
 These results highlight the importance of 3D representation to continuous FEI tasks.
-Compared to our reproduced CAGE model, our mean late fusion improved performance by 8.43% in MSE, 2.19% in MAE, 4.27% in RMSE, and 0.99% in CCC.
-Our weighted late fusion increased performance by 8.24% in MSE, 2.57% in MAE, 4.18% in RMSE, and 1.11% in CCC.